ShaowuYang/idSLAM/README.md

 ======

 A SLAM system using multiple Kinects for indoor applications.
 It extends the PTAM system (http://www.robots.ox.ac.uk/~gk/PTAM/) as described in [4] to be able to integrate measurements from multiple Kinects.
-Furthermore an efficient back-end for loop closing is implemented to form a full SLAM system.
+Furthermore, an efficient back-end for loop closing is implemented to form a full SLAM system.
 More robust performance is achieved using our multi-kinect setup.

 This work is based on the previous work described in [1, 2, 3].